GeorgeWilkins/Simple-Active-Belt-Tensioner/README.md

 TBC

+## How Do I Get Started?

+Read through the [instructions](/INSTRUCTIONS.md) to get a better idea of what's involved and how to proceed.

+> **Note**: Right now I'm working with a couple of early-adpoters to test and revise the design, software and documentation.
+Therefore everything here is subject to change at any time.
+>
+> I would suggest **NOT** attempting to replicate this project until we've finished doing so.
+That will be indicated by the removal of this notice and the release version being `1.0` or higher.

 ## Anything Else To Note?

 Since seat and harness designs vary massively, I cannot provide _belt clamp_ and _belt roller_ designs for every combination.
 The included belt clamp is intended for 2" wide belts of up to 2MM thickness.